Ma-XX-oN/destructive-move/README.md

 afh::destructively_movable<X> x;
 ```

 This will define a variable `x` that is of type X which is destructively movable.
-Note that this will work for the trivial case where X is trivially destructible and should not add any overhead in that case, but atm a tombstoned state is still required.
-This will be fixed later.
+Note that this will work for the trivial case where X is trivially destructible and doesn't add any overhead in that case.

 ## Tombstoned State